“…the voice of the desert is the one which has been least often heard.

-The California desert conservation community has been successful repeatedly at beating the bullsh*t served up by Cadiz; forward movement for their water mining venture has been blocked again and again.
-That is, until the nightmare 45th President of the United States moved into the White House.
-Why would POTUS have an interest in the remote California desert and in a water project that serves less than half a million?
+The California desert conservation community has been repeatedly successful at beating the nonsense served up by Cadiz; forward movement for their water mining venture has been blocked again and again.
+That is, until the 45th President of the United States moved into the White House.
+Of all places, why would POTUS have an interest in the remote California desert and in a water project that serves less than half a million souls?
 Why would this unremarkable water project on the remote Mojave Desert make Donald’s Top 50 Priority List of Emergency and National Security Projects?
-Why, follow that money trail!
+Follow the money trail!

-In late July, the 45th Administration confirmed David Bernhardt, a highly controversial pick, for the Number 2 post at the Department of the Interior:
+In late July of 2017, the 45th Administration confirmed David Bernhardt, a highly controversial pick, for the Number 2 post at the Department of the Interior:

 “Senator Dianne Feinstein (D-Calif.) called on David Bernhardt, President Trump’s nominee for Deputy Secretary of the Interior, to recuse himself from all matters concerning the Cadiz water extraction project.
 Bernhardt is currently the head of the natural resources division at Brownstein Hyatt Farber Schreck, the lobbying firm that is representing Cadiz.”
 “Given the fact that your current firm, Brownstein Hyatt Farber Schreck, LLP, is contracted to lobby on behalf of Cadiz, Inc., I remain deeply concerned about any potential conflict of interest should you serve as Deputy Secretary of the Department of the Interior—the agency responsible for oversight of the federal lands related to the Cadiz proposal,” Senator Feinstein wrote.”

 If , as the proponents suggest, the project is good and necessary, then why has it been hotly contested and written about for so many years?
 Does it make any logical or ethical sense to steal water from an arid desert and its wildlife to serve a coastal city?
 Several hours worth of reading and viewing can be found in the numerous links provided below.
 Start with the fist four articles marked in bold.

-Protect and preserve Your Mojave Desert – thank you for reading and opposing this damaging and dirty project. #RememberOwensValley #CadizSUCKS
+Protect and preserve your Mojave Desert.
+Thank you for reading and opposing this dirty project.